Judges Selection Policy – National SpecialtyRevised February 15, 2019

 Licensed AKC Obedience Judge

-Nominations for conformation judges (National Specialty, Regional Specialty and Sweepstakes), agility judges, obedience judges, and herding judges (including Sweepstakes) as applicable, will be solicited from the General Membership via Announce and the BCSA Website.
-Each BCSA member will be allowed to nominate up to two judges each for Conformation (National and Regional Specialty combined), Sweepstakes (conformation and herding), Agility, and Obedience and up to four judges for Herding.
-Nominated judges must have a minimum of six nominations in order to be on the ballot.
+Nominations for conformation judges (National Specialty, Regional Specialty, and Sweepstakes), agility judges, obedience judges, and herding judges (including Sweepstakes) as applicable, will be solicited from the General Membership via Announce and the BCSA Website.
+Each BCSA member will be allowed to nominate up to two judges each for Conformation (National and Regional Specialty combined), Sweepstakes (conformation and herding), Agility, and Obedience and up to three judges for Herding.
+Nominated judges must have a minimum of six nominations in order to be selected or on the ballot.
 If the slate is not filled by nominees receiving a minimum of six nominations, the current show and venue chairs will nominate additional candidates to complete the slate.
 Judge candidates for Futurity will be nominated by the Breeders who have nominated litters for Futurity.
 There shall be only one Judge nomination per breeder/co-breeder* regardless of the number of litters. (*Definition of breeder shall be the person signing and submitting the Bitch Nomination form.)
 If more than two people are nominated, the Futurity Committee will evaluate each nominated candidate and pick the two candidates who best fulfills the present requirements.
 These two candidates will then be voted on by the breeders who have nominated litters.
-If, for any reason, the person who is selected to Judge at the Futurity is unable to fulfill the position, then the person with the second most votes will be contacted to Judge at the Futurity.
+If for any reason, the person who is selected to Judge at the Futurity is unable to fulfill the position, then the person with the second most votes will be contacted to Judge at the Futurity.

 Proposed Conformation judges must be licensed (except Sweepstakes, Futurity, and Top 20) and receive a minimum of six nominations from the General Membership to be considered for judging a venue at the BCSA National Specialty.
 After the nomination process is complete, the Judge Selection Committee will provide a list of potential nominees that have satisfied the criteria to the Board of Directors for approval.
 The Board’s selection of a draft slate shall be based primarily on the number of votes received from the General Membership, but also on qualifications of the judges, ability to work well with others, availability, and cost.
 The BOD may veto a proposed candidate if they believe the Club will not be well served by that candidate; however, the slate shall be established primarily based on the number of votes received by the General Membership.
 If the BOD vetoes a nominee, the nominee with the next highest number of votes (if six or more) will be added to the draft slate.